-Although a petition does not impose any requirements for voting by members of the Planning Commission, a petition was submitted on behalf of the residents north of Penick Drive to staff on October 31, 2014, and updated November 7, 2014 (see Exhibit P).
-At the time of drafting this report, the validity of the petition was unknown.
-Should a determination be available prior to the Commission meeting, staff will provide an update.
-Staff has been informed that all 7 properties north of Penick Drive are represented on the signed petition.
+Although a petition does not impose any requirements for voting by members of the Planning Commission, a petition was submitted on behalf of the residents north of Penick Drive to staff on October 31, 2014, with updates November 7, 2014 and November 19, 2014 (see Exhibit P).
+At the time of drafting this report, the petition, which currently stands at 27.43%, has met the threshold to be considered valid.
+(Should additional information and/or signatures be provided, staff will update the petition calculation accordingly.